 - (iv) Try to avoid common mistakes in writing about selected performance measures: - Should not include explanations of why the measure is important or how the data is collected.
-Those comments belong to in operational details, footnotes, or unpublished notes. - Avoid jargon and acronyms in performance measure titles, so readers who are not subject matter experts can understand what is being measured.

-Don't word performance measures as objectives.
+Those comments belong to in operational details, footnotes, or unpublished notes. - Avoid jargon and acronyms in performance measure titles, so readers who are not subject matter experts can understand what is being measured. - Don't word performance measures as objectives.
 Objective statements include words such as "increase" or "decrease," which imply change.
 Objective statements are not performance measures, although performance measures can tell us whether we are meeting our objectives.

-- (i) Discuss the "Terms of Internal Audit Engagement" as per Standard on Internal Audit 8. - (ii) What are the objectives of environment audit in India?
+- (i) What are the benefits for adoption of XBRL? - (ii) Discuss the "Terms of Internal Audit Engagement" as per Standard on Internal Audit 8.